W3rni0/NahamCon_CTF_2020/readme.md

   </body>
 </html>
 ```
-by the end of the code there is a php segmant where the method extract is used on $_POST and then there is a check if $emergency is set, if so the code echoes the content of a file called flag.txt.\
+by the end of the code there is a php segment where the method extract is used on $\_POST and then there is a check if $emergency is set, if so the code echoes the content of a file called flag.txt.\
-this is really intesting, I'll explain the gist of it mainly because i'm not so strong at php, the $_POST is the array of variables passed to the script when an HTTP POST request is sent to it (we commonly use 2 type of HTTP request, POST and GET, where GET asks from the server to return some resource for example the source for a page, and POST also sends variables to a file in the server in the request body), the extract method extracts the variables from the array, the extracted variable name is set to the name passed in the HTTP request and the value is set to the corresponding value, the isset method just checks if there is a variable with this name, by all this we can infer that we need to send a POST request to the server with a variable named emergency which has some arbitrary value in order to get the server to print the flag, we can do so using curl or using a proxy like burp suite like I will show first, we need to set burp suite as our proxy and send a post request to the server, we can do such that using the submit button in the phphonebook page:
+this is really interesting, I'll explain the gist of it mainly because I'm not so strong at php, the $_POST is the array of variables passed to the script when an HTTP POST request is sent to it (we commonly use 2 type of HTTP request, POST and GET, where GET asks from the server to return some resource for example the source for a page, and POST also sends variables to a file in the server in the request body), the extract method extracts the variables from the array, the extracted variable name is set to the name passed in the HTTP request and the value is set to the corresponding value, the isset method just checks if there is a variable with this name, by all this we can infer that we need to send a POST request to the server with a variable named emergency which has some arbitrary value in order to get the server to print the flag, we can do so using curl or using a proxy like burp suite like I will show first, we need to set burp suite as our proxy and send a post request to the server, we can do such that using the submit button in the phphonebook page:

 ![](assets//images//phphonebook_3.png)